 Wildlife includes over three hundred species of birds; the Rock is a staging point on the flight path of migratory birds which winter in Africa.
-The huge variety of plants on the Rock has been brought about by these birds dropping seeds on the land as they go to and fro on their journeys.
+The huge variety of plant life on the Rock has been brought about by these birds dropping seeds on the land as they go to and fro on their journeys.

 Gibraltar's famous Barbary Apes, or Macaques, are the only wild monkeys living in Europe.

 Marine creatures, such as dolphins, flying fish, whales and turtles, inhabit the Bay and the Strait of Gibraltar.

 A suspension bridge at Royal Anglian Way has been constructed with views over Gibraltar; the bridge is a new way of accessing the Upper Rock Nature Reserve.
 The Skywalk is another addition providing magnificent views of Gibraltar.

 Views of Gibraltar can be seen in our publication: Gibraltar Alive - A scenic view of the Rock.